EXPEL BLOG

 Expel Workbench containment options

-Expel supports host containment for customers who have CrowdStrike, Microsoft Defender for Endpoint, SentinelOne Singularity Complete, VMware Carbon Black Cloud, VMware Carbon Black EDR, Palo Alto Cortex XDR Pro, Elastic Endpoint Security, and Cybereason.
+Expel supports automated security remediation for customers who have CrowdStrike, Microsoft Defender for Endpoint, SentinelOne Singularity Complete, VMware Carbon Black Cloud, VMware Carbon Black EDR, Palo Alto Cortex XDR Pro, Elastic Endpoint Security, and Cybereason.

 Second, after taking automatic actions on your behalf, our SOC analysts recommend additional remediation actions in our findings report.
 We always communicate in plain English, so our recommendations are easy to follow and can be implemented at any level of security expertise.

-Want a 10-second overview of what our remediation process looks like?
+Want a 10-second overview of what our automated security remediation process looks like?
 We got you covered.
 Check out our remediation workflow in the diagram below.

 Expel remediation workflow

-A lot of security practitioners who’ve purchased MDR services still want to maintain internal control of remediation steps.
+A lot of security practitioners who’ve purchased MDR services still want to maintain internal control of automated security remediation steps.
 It helps reduce business risk.

 We get it.